 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

-Our cost of living indices are based on a US average of 100.
-An amount below 100 means Charleston, SC is cheaper than the US average whereas a cost of living index above 100 means Charleston, SC is more expensive.
-Overall, Charleston, SC cost of living is 121.
+Our cost-of-living indices are based on a United States average of 100.
+A number below 100 means a city's cost of living is cheaper than the U.S. average, whereas a cost-of-living index above 100 means it is more expensive.
+Overall, Charleston's cost-of-living index is 109.8.

-Renters make up 37.07% of the Charleston, SC, population.
-8.5% of houses and apartments in Charleston, SC, are unoccupied (vacancy rate).
-The average monthly rental cost for a 2 bedroom, 2 bathroom, unfurnished apartment excluding all utilities except water is estimated at $800-$1000, depending on location.
+Renters make up 41.6% of the Charleston population; 2.1% of houses and apartments in Charleston, are available to rent.
+The average monthly rental cost for a two-bedroom, two-bathroom, unfurnished apartment, excluding all utilities except water, is estimated at $800-$1,000, depending on location.

 The estimated purchase price for a newly built home, with 2,400 square feet of living area in the Charleston area is $251,000.
 This home price is typical in neighborhoods containing primarily professional and/or executive households.
 Home prices can vary widely depending on the neighborhood and proximity to downtown Charleston and the Atlantic Ocean.

-Check with the SC Dept of Motor Vehicle's (SCDMV) web site for up-to-date information on vehicle registration, licensing, and other related vehicle operation laws and information.
+Check with the South Carolina Department of Motor Vehicles' website for up-to-date information on vehicle registration, licensing and other related vehicle operation laws and information.
 The SCDMV site lets you complete many transactions online such as:

 The act also accords similar treatment to military spouses for voting and certain land rights residency requirements.
 The act is effective for any state or local tax return filed for any tax year beginning with the tax year that includes the date Nov.
 11, 2009.